BASTEXT

 BUGS

 tok64 seems to parse uppercase characters in quoted strings incorrectly.
-It converts them into characters in the range of 97-122, whereas a Commodore computer (and bastext) usually uses the "shadow" range of 193-208.
+It converts them into characters in the range of 97-122, whereas a Commodore computer (and BasText) usually uses the "shadow" range of 193-208.
 This will not look any different when used on a Commodore computer, but it will make the binaries differ, and could make a difference if the program needs the correct PETSCII values.
-The problem will appear when you convert the program in one direction with bastext and in the other with tok64, not when using the same program in both directions.
+The problem will appear when you convert the program in one direction with BasText and in the other with tok64, not when using the same program in both directions.

-bastext does not yet support the "bare" format that tok64 normally outputs (without the start tok64 header).
+BasText does not yet support the "bare" format that tok64 normally outputs (without the start tok64 header).

 VERSION INFORMATION

-This documentation covers version 1.0 of bastext.
+This documentation covers version 1.2 of BasText.

 AUTHOR

-A Softwolves Software (tm) Release in 1998.
+A Softwolves Software (tm) Release in 2026.